DarthLP/Auralis/README.md

 Access the application at http://localhost:3000

-## 📊 Mock Data System
+## 📊 Seed Data System

-The application includes a comprehensive mock data system for development and demonstration purposes:
+The application includes comprehensive seed data for development and demonstration purposes:

 ### Seed Data (`data/seed.json`)